Bayraktar Mini: Development

 System design activities started in 2004 with the concept of short range day and night aerial reconnaissance and surveillance applications.
 The initial prototype, Bayraktar A, was developed in 2005, and following successful autonomous flight demonstrations, Baykar received a contract to begin serial production.
 The first batch of the order by the Turkish Armed Forces was composed of 19 aircraft which were mainly deployed to the southeast parts of Turkey to be used in counterterrorism operations.
 After hundreds of hours flight trials and feedback, the system was subjected to major modifications and a superior version began development.
 The Bayraktar B Mini UAV System was completed and became operational in December 2007 to be operated by the Turkish Armed Forces.
+It was first presented to the general public in 2010, during the Efes exercise.

 Due to its success in the region, the system was also awarded with an export deal to the Qatar Armed Forces in 2012.
 The development of the aircraft is being continued.
 According to the company, the most recent version, the Bayraktar MINI UAV D, has 2 times greater communication range and 3 times higher maximum altitude compared to its predecessors.